Vitality Check-up : Fatigue & Burnout blood test with nutritionist in Zurich & Geneva

 What does our Vitality Check-up examine?

 This group of vitamins is involved in virtually every energy-producing pathway in the body.
 B12, measured here as Holotranscobalamin, the active bioavailable form, is essential for the production of myelin, the protective sheath around nerve cells that enables efficient signal transmission.
 When B12 is low, the brain does not receive signals efficiently, leading to mental fatigue, difficulty concentrating, and mood instability.
 B9 and B6 work alongside B12 in the methylation cycle, a critical biochemical process that affects mood, energy, and cognitive function.
-Deficiencies in all four vitamins are extremely common in Switzerland, particularly during winter months.
+Deficiencies in these vitamins are relatively common, particularly in populations with limited sun exposure or dietary imbalance.

 The liver is central to hormone metabolism, toxin clearance, and energy regulation.
-Impaired liver function slows the clearance of cortisol and other stress hormones, amplifying the effects of adrenal dysfunction and contributing directly to fatigue, mood instability, and hormonal imbalance.
+Impaired liver function slows the clearance of cortisol and other stress hormones and may amplify the effects of adrenal dysfunction and contributing directly to fatigue, mood instability, and hormonal imbalance.

 Our Vitality Check up details